owenprice5/360ImageToCOLMAPConverter/README.md

 - Write output to an SSD rather than HDD
 - If using HDD, the GPU may outpace disk write speed
 - Check Windows Defender isn't scanning output files in real-time (add output folder to exclusions)
+- If consistently writing files, defragmenting the HDD will improve performance.
+Writing may start and stop if this is not done.
+(Only occurs when potentially writing  500,000 plus images in a short time span)

 **Windows Security blocks CuPy**
 - Go to Windows Security → Virus & threat protection → Exclusions